Moha33edYasin/Deep-learning-Models/README.md

 To test the model, prepare an input-field set of data and its output field other than those used in training, and call `test()`, which return the the **loss** and **accuracy** across all **batches** of the testing dataset.

-👉 *Example:*
+👉 *Implementation*
 > [!Note]
 > In this case, `xtest` and `ytest` are the input and expected output fields, and `ttest` is the targerted outcome value from the testing data points.
-> Ex. `xtest` is 4x4 an array of pixels of multiple images, `ytest` contain the expected firing pattern in the last layer for each input, and `ttest` is the classes of these images.
+> _Ex._ `xtest` is 4x4 an array of pixels of multiple images, `ytest` contain the expected firing pattern in the last layer for each input, and `ttest` is the classes of these images.

 ```python
 loss2, acc2 = nn.test(xtest, ytest, ttest, batch_size)